7 Myths About How Coffee Affects Your Health

 Caffeine, a stimulant, is often used in weight-loss pills, and a cup of coffee may result in a short-term rise in your metabolic rate.
 Still, there’s no proof that coffee can help you lose weight, says Saperstein.
 Plus, people tend to drink coffee with calorie-packed creams and sugars.
 Saperstein’s suggestion: Use skim milk, drink plain coffee instead of lattes (so you drink more coffee than milk), and limit the amount of sugar you use.
-Here are some more ways to make your coffee habit healthier.
+Try this healthy homemade creamer recipe you won’t feel guilty about.

 Is coffee connected to cancer?

 When cancer patients visit registered dietitian Lindsay Malone, they often tell her they’ve cut out coffee because they assume it’s unhealthy.
 Coffee, however, is on the list of cancer-fighting foods published by the American Institute for Cancer Research because of its high antioxidant content.
 “Cancer starts with DNA damage,” says Malone.
 “The antioxidants in coffee protect your cells and keep them healthy.
 If you have any DNA damage from, say, secondhand smoke or environmental pollutants, antioxidants can help repair cell damage.”
 Various studies have linked coffee to a decreased risk of liver, breast, prostate, and melanoma skin cancers, among others.
 Learn more about the health benefits of drinking black coffee.